 This Bill stipulates the appointment of an R&R committee to review R&R progress in the case where land acquired is 100 acres or more for the public purpose.

 Analysis of Compensation for Those Affected By Land Acquisition

 There is an improvement in the original act which did not provide any kind of compensation both monetary or non-monetary to those affected by the land acquisition process.
 This bill makes a start, compensating those who will be affected by land acquisition prior to the setting up of the infrastructure or development project, monetarily and in some cases, non-monetarily.
 The bill also provides land-for-land compensation in certain cases.

 Also, the clause of the lease means that the landowner at least need not lose land ownership, although others may lose their livelihoods in the process and have to be adequately compensated and rehabilitated.
 But the bill has been criticized mainly for two accounts

 An act that was born in a different context, amended under various compulsions and continues to be in conflict with other laws.
 While the demand for the land continues to increase, its supply is fixed.
-In order to meet the rising demand of the land, it has to be acquired and its use pattern has to be changed along with various policies implementation.
-However, the requirement and availability between lands continue and it has to lead the successive governments at the center look into the Land Acquisition Act, 1894 time and again in order to find a solution to this problem.
+In order to meet the rising demand for the land, it has to be acquired and its use pattern has to be changed along with various policies implementation.
+However, the requirement and availability of lands continue and it has led the successive governments at the centre to look into the Land Acquisition Act, of 1894 time and again in order to find a solution to this problem.

-Though the need of the hour for the developing country of ours is to expand its infrastructure and welcome the technological advancements with open hearts in order to bridge the gap between developing and developed countries, still the major factor that India is an agricultural based country cannot be ignored.
+Though the need of the hour for the developing country of ours is to expand their infrastructure and welcome the technological advancements with open hearts in order to bridge the gap between developing and developed countries, still the major factor that India is an agricultural-based country cannot be ignored.

 - Constitution of India.